CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_commands.md

 IOP follows the OCPI standard for Commands received by a CPO.
 See OCPI specifications.

 ### StartSession request: new attribute « authorization_id »
 When an eMSP sends a StartSession command to a CPO, GIREVE highly recommends eMSPs to use the new attribute “authorization_id”.
-Please refer to paragraph 2.4.2 New attribute « authorization_id ».
+Please refer to [New attribute « authorization_id »](integrations_guidelines.md).
 ### ReserveNow command
 The ReserveNow command is not yet implemented by IOP.